 Homekey Program.
-The budget includes $1.3 billion to continue the Homekey program in 2022-23.
+The budget includes $1.3 billion for the Homekey program.
 Homekey helps fund the purchase, conversion, and rehabilitation of properties (such as hotels, motels, and office and commercial buildings) to provide shelter and services to the state’s homeless population, including an eight percent set-aside for homeless youth projects.

 Pandemic Response Reduced but Still Significant.
 The budget provides $2.3 billion for various pandemic-related efforts, down from $3.7 billion last year.
 This includes a $250 million “contingency” fund within the Department of Public Health budget that is available for the Governor to direct, subject to a 10-day notice to the Legislature.